podcctv/NodeProbe/README.md

 - Admin registration, login and test management interface
 - Persistent SQLite storage for test records
 - Grouped test statistics by browser and IP with hourly aggregation
+- Copy probe results as a Markdown summary table
 - One‑click deployment via Docker Compose or a prebuilt image

 ## Development